AY2324S2-CS2103T-T08-1/tp/docs/UserGuide.md

 * `create ic/S1234567A n/John Doe hp/98765432 a/311, Clementi Ave 2, #02-25 dob/1990-01-01 s/M st/PENDING`
 * `create ic/S0123456A n/Jane Doe hp/87654321 a/311, Clementi Ave 2, #02-25 dob/1990-01-01 s/F st/PENDING e/janed@example.com bt/A+`

+For specification of each field, refer to the [Field summary](#field-summary) at the end of this User Guide.
 ### Listing all patients : `list`

 Shows a list of all patients in ImmuniMate.